 Figure 3.8.9-1.
-Format of the element string
+Format of the element string -- --

-Application Identifier Species for fishery purposes code

-7008 $X_1$ -variable length - $X_3$

 The data transmitted from the barcode reader means that the element string denoting the species for fishery purposes that has been captured.
-As this element string is an attribute of a trade item, it must be processed together with the GTIN of the trade item to which it relates.
+As this element string is an attribute of a trade item, it must be processed together with the GTIN of the trade item to which it relates (see section 4.14 Data relationships).

-When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used (see also section 3.2): AQUATIC SPECIES
+When indicating this element string in the non-HRI text section of a barcode label, the following data title SHOULD be used: AQUATIC SPECIES